opticfluorine/sovereign/docs/manual/creators/config/index.md

 - **LoginDenialPeriodSeconds**: The duration in seconds for which login is denied when the account is locked.
 - **MinimumPasswordLength**: The minimum length for user passwords.
 - **HandoffPeriodSeconds**: The duration in seconds for handoff operations.
+- **MaxPlayers**: The maximum number of concurrently connected players.
+A value of 0 (the default) means no limit.

 ### ScriptingOptions
 - **ScriptDirectory**: The directory where scripts are stored.